Miller Center Staff

 Barbara A. Perry, Director of Presidential Studies

 Barbara A. Perry, the White Burkett Miller Center professor of ethics and institutions, is the director of presidential studies and co-chair of the Presidential Oral History Program.
 She is also the project director of the Edward M. Kennedy Oral History Project.

-Howard Witt, Managing Editor and Director of Communications
+Howard Witt, Director of Communications and Managing Editor

 Howard Witt is the Miller Center’s managing editor, directing communications, marketing and publications for the Center.
 Before joining the Miller Center in September, 2015, Witt was the executive editor of the Lafayette (Ind.)
 Journal & Courier, an award-winning digital and print news operation in northwest Indiana.
 He also oversaw two other Indiana newspapers, the Muncie Star Press and the Richmond Palladium-Item.
 From 2009-2013, Witt was the senior managing editor of Stars and Stripes, the independent newspaper serving the U.S. military community.
 Under his leadership, Stars and Stripes won a number of major journalism prizes, including a Polk award and National Headliner award.
 From 2003-2009, Witt was stationed in Texas as the southwest bureau chief of the Chicago Tribune.
 For his coverage of civil rights issues in 2007, Witt was recognized as a finalist for the Pulitzer Prize in National Reporting, and he also won the Nieman Foundation’s Taylor Award for Fairness in Journalism, the American Judicature Society’s Toni House Journalism Award, the Chicago Bar Association’s Herman Kogan Award, and several other major national citations.
 Witt started at the Tribune as a summer intern in 1982 and during his 25-year career there he served as a national correspondent, foreign correspondent and editor.
 From 1987 to 1994, Witt was stationed in Toronto, Johannesburg, and Moscow.